Results from trigonometric functions are always in RAD.

 Where can I get a German user manual for the Simulator or the HP-15C Limited Edition?

 The manual for the HP-15C Limited Edition is only available in English.
-The HP-15C LE is functionally identical to the original HP-15C from the 1980s and the Simulator.
-Therefore the manuals of the original HP-15C also apply to the LE and the Simulator.
-Original manuals are available on the CD/DVDs from HP Calculator Museum, in French and German on CD 13 and in Portuguese on CD 15.
-This is the only source I know.
+However, the HP-15C LE is functionally identical to the original HP-15C from the 1980s and the Simulator.
+Therefore the manuals for the original HP-15C also apply to the LE and the Simulator.
+The HP-15C Owner's Handbooks in Danish, English, German, French and Portuguese are available on the HP Calculator Literature page.

 Why do some keys show a small square instead of the correct label?